gavinmdouglas/gavinmdouglas.github.io/pages/R_assignments/R_assignment2.md

 **Q4:** How many prime numbers are there smaller than 10000?

+Ok you're all set to go hunting for new primes.
+Just be aware that finding a prime number bigger than M77232917 could take decades of CPU time.
+Good luck!

 ## Recursive functions

 The Fibonacci sequence is defined as the series of numbers (after 1) made up of summing the previous two numbers.
 So the start of the sequence is: 1, 1, 2, 3, 5, 8, 13, ...